 It’s important to know what kind of coverage your employer has if you are using a company vehicle and what your state and local laws say.

-Knowing the scope and limitations of that coverage may affect your decision of how to use the vehicle when you’re not on company time.
+Knowing the scope and limitations of that coverage may affect your decision to use the vehicle when you’re not on company time.
 It’s also wise to know what policies and procedures are in place for various scenarios involving damage to the vehicle.